kushal433/Transliterating-Gloves/README.md

 message on the smartphone screen via the Bluetooth module.
 The text to speech converter application will convert the corresponding text messages into speech and audio form.

-# Methodology

-The Language of Glove uses a similar tracking method to the other glove-based systems.
-Five stretchable sensors are attached to the knuckles of a leather athletic glove, one on each finger and one on the thumb.
-These are connected to a Ardiuno Nano board on the wrist, which generates a corresponding meaning of the Sign Language based on the position of the fingers and palm.
-The code works off a binary system.
-The sensors are designed to change their electrical resistance when they’re bent or stretched, so when a finger is straight, the device registers a 0 input, while a bent finger sends a signal of 1.
-The system combines these signals from all five sensors to generate a fivedigit code, which corresponds with a particular letter.
-For example, in sign language the letter A is made by keeping the thumb straight while bending all fingers, so the code is 01111.
-To differentiate between similar gestures, the glove is also equipped with a gyroscope sensor.
-The various steps involved in the design and making of the project are as below:
-1• Develop a sensing network that incorporates and differentiates the different types of hand movement based on flexion, contact, rotation, and lastly translation.
-2• Interface the sensor network with a microcontroller, Arduino Nano.
-3• Design a Printed Circuit Board (PCB) that serves as the bridge between our hardware and software components, thereby allowing hand movements and sensor signals to be input to and processed by the microcontroller and the software code.
-4• Develop a program that recognizes sensor signals and stores those that correspond to a designated sign into a code library.

 ![](proj2.PNG)

 # Design